tomwhite/covid-19-uk-data/README.md

 You can use these files without reading the rest of this document.

+There is an *experimental* [Datasette instance](https://covid-19-uk-data.glitch.me/) hosting the data.
+This is useful for running simple SQL on the data, or exporting in JSON format.
+Note that there may be a lag in publishing the data to Datasette.

 ## News

 * 21 March 2020.
 PHW is back to health board (not LA) breakdowns again, this time it looks permanent.